Tencent/UI-Mate/README.md

 ## 📚 Citation

-If you find UI-Mate useful in your research or applications, please cite:
+If you find UI-Mate useful in your research or applications, please cite our technical report:

 ```bibtex
 @article{uimate2026,